 Once you’ve noted the close date for your program of interest, please note the remainder of our timeline for admissions:

-Some graduate programs invite selected applicants to Winston-Salem for an on campus interview.
+Some graduate programs invite selected applicants to interview with the program.
 Invitations are sent out via email as soon as possible, with confirmations typically required through the application portal.
 Invitations will be extended no later than 2 weeks prior to the interview date.

-Programs that host group interviews typically use the timing is shown below.
+Programs that host group interviews typically use the timing that is shown below.
 Other programs invite applicants to one-on-one interviews on a rolling basis.

 - Biomedical Science – Pre-health Track – MS (spring term)